tonybutzer/harmony-docs/documentation/source/10week.md

-# Week 10 - We are Really on to SOmething Here:
+# Week 10 - We are Really on to Something Here:

 - synergies between the cloud and hpc
 - high speed data movement